cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 Injected by malicious compiler!
 ```

-### Important Considerations
-1. **Ethics and Legality:** Modifying compilers to inject code is unethical and illegal without proper authorization and context.
-This example is purely educational.
-2. **Complexity:** A real-world implementation of this concept would be significantly more complex, involving deep understanding of compiler design and bytecode manipulation.
+A real-world implementation of this concept would be significantly more complex, involving deep understanding of compiler design and bytecode manipulation.
-3. **Security Practices:** This example underscores the importance of secure compiler development and rigorous code audits to prevent such vulnerabilities.

-### Conclusion
-This simplified example demonstrates the concept of self-replicating code and the Trojan Horse compiler.
-It highlights the potential risks associated with trusting software tools and emphasizes the need for secure development practices and vigilant code review processes.

-## Trojan Horse Compiler

-Explains how Thompson demonstrated a Trojan Horse attack by embedding a backdoor in the Unix login command that could propagate itself invisibly via the compiler.

-## Example

-Illustrates the attack by showing how the compiler can be modified to insert a backdoor in the login command, which would then propagate itself to the compiler.

 # Implications